ielab/elastic4IR/README.md

 The `v` parameter specifies the output should be verbose.
 The result shows information of indeces in the cluster.
 The yellow health for an index means that some replicas have not been allocated.

+## The Elasticsearch query language

+## Using Elasticsearch programmatically for IR experiments

+This section shows code snippets detailing how to perform common operations used when implementing IR experiments or new retrieval models.

+### Creating a TREC run with Elasticsearch

+### Accessing a Term Vector

+### Implementing a Costumised Scoring Function

+### Using a Document Prior

+### Boolean Retrieval in Elasticsearch

+### Retrieving Field Text & Field Boosting

+### Getting Snippet Text for Query Results

+## Common Problems and Solutions with Elasticsearch